AmanGiri007/AmanGiri007/README.md

 - 👋 Hi, I’m Aman Giri
 - 👀 I’m interested in Software Development.
-- 🌱 I’m currently learning Django Web Development along with Html,CSS and JavaScript.
+- 🌱 I’m currently learning Django Web Development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...